CSCfi/rems/docs/configuration.md

 * `:oidc-userid-attributes` – which id-token attributes to use as the REMS userid.
 A sequence of multiple attributes, which are searched in order and the first non-empty one used.
-The format is such that each attribute is a map where the `:attribute` specifies which token attribute is used, and (optionally) `:rename` specifies to which attribute it is stored im the REMS user details (returned in API, stored in DB).
+The format is such that each attribute is a map where the `:attribute` specifies which token attribute is used, and (optionally) `:rename` specifies to which attribute it is stored in the REMS user details (returned in API, stored in DB).

   E.g. `:oidc-userid-attributes [{:attribute "sub" :rename "elixirId"} {:attribute "sub2"}]`